modelyst/dbgen/docs/index.md

 ---

-:exclamation:  Please note that this project is actively under major rewrites and installations are subject to breaking changes. :exclamation:
+:exclamation:  Please note that this project is actively under major rewrites and installations are subject to breaking changes.

 ---
 DBgen (Database Generator) is an open-source Python library for